Shiplap and Barn Beam Fireplace Mantel Makeover

 living room fireplace mid makeover

-Choosing a Paint Color
+Choosing the Perfect Paint Color

 white and black paint test